Abraham Tackett, nearly 2-years old, was killed by a chained husky-mix.

 Chained Dog Kills Boy archived

-Fort Yukon, AK - A toddler was killed in Fort Yukon this week when he wandered into a neighbor's yard and was attacked by a chained dog.
-The boy, identified by his grandmother as Abraham Jonathan Tackett, was pronounced dead on arrival at the village clinic following the attack.
+Fort Yukon, AK - A boy was killed in Fort Yukon this week after he wandered into a neighbor's yard and was attacked by a chained dog.
+Abraham Jonathan Tackett was pronounced dead on arrival at the village clinic following the attack.
 He would have been 2-years old on May 19, said his grandmother, Mary Beth Solomon.
 The boy got his middle name from his great-grandfather, Jonathan Solomon, a prominent Fort Yukon orator and traditional Gwich'in chief, she said.

 The fatal attack is the second in the last dozen years in Fort Yukon, a village of about 600 that sits along the Yukon River some 145 miles northeast of Fairbanks.
 In 1996, a 4-year-old boy was killed by a previously nonviolent malamute-husky mix in a sled dog lot behind the village store, according to news reports at the time.

 01/21/08: 1991-2002 Alaska Led US in Dog Bite Fatalities and Injuries